scaleoutsean/awesome-solidfire/README.md

 - [Search YouTube for SolidFire](https://www.youtube.com/results?search_query=solidfire&sp=CAI%253D) and sort by most recent.
 Also check out [NetApp HCI](https://www.youtube.com/results?search_query=netapp+hci&sp=CAI%253D) video demos since NetApp HCI uses SolidFire storage

 ## Scripts and How-To Articles

+### Generic

+- `Set-SFQosException.psm1` - takes a backup of a Volume's QoS Policy ID value and then sets the volume to a user-provided "temporary" QoS Policy ID.
+If the Policy ID is not provided, it resets the volume to the back-up value which is stored in Volume Attributes.
+Might be useful for any tasks that need a temporary change in performance profile.
+Written with SolidFire PowerShell Tools 1.6 and PowerShell 7 on Linux, but should work with PowerShell 6 or newer on Windows

 ### VMware